-The disease of addiction is a medical illness characterized by its chronic, progressive and fatal nature.
+Drug Addiction is The disease of addiction is a medical illness characterized by it’s chronic, progressive and fatal nature.
 It causes the victim to compulsively and repeatedly engage in drug seeking, use and that too in the face of repeated negative results and suffering not only for the suffering patient but also his family.
-As in most of the cases, the decision to take the drug for the first time is voluntary; Later, when it results into addiction, it severely challenges and hampers the addicts’s ability to resist cravings and urges for drugs.
+As in most of the cases, the decision to take the drug for the first time is voluntary; Later, when it results into addiction, it severely challenges and hampers the addicts’ ability to resist cravings and urges for drugs.

 Insidious in its nature and development, addiction is widely recognized by patients and doctors alike to be a cunning and baffling disease.
 Moreover, it has ways and means to sustain itself in the face of resistance.
 Despite all the negative changes it brings into a patient’s and his family members’ lives (changing a kind person into a hostile one, flipping a perfect gentleman ending up into a lousy and violent individual) the drugging continues and a vicious cycle ensues